 Participants will be allowed to make up to 6 submissions of different runs for each mode (i.e., teams participating in all 3 settings will be allowed to submit up to 18 sets of results).
 Note that runs must be processed independently of one another.

 The metric used is verification accuracy, which is provided per triplet-pair type (i.e., FM-D and FM-S).
 The overall averaged accuracy is used to determine the leaderboard.
-Also, ROC curves will also be upon requests for final papers.
+Also, ROC curves will be upon requests for final papers.

 Source code and trained models can be found on Github.